-Now the assistant with the longest continuous tenure on the Green Terror staff, Bartolain enters his 14th season on staff and seventh as offensive coordinator.
+Now the assistant with the longest continuous tenure on the Green Terror staff, Bartolain enters his 15th season on staff but his first coaching on the same side of the ball he excelled as a player.

 After spending the previous three seasons with the reins of the offensive line, Bartolain was commissioned with calling the offense in 2008.
-After two years working specifically with the running backs, Bartolain shifted duties once again and took control of the quarterbacks in 2010, which he reliquishes beginning with the 2014 season to focus solely on the overall oversight of the offense.
+After two years working specifically with the running backs, Bartolain shifted duties once again and took control of the quarterbacks in 2010, which he relinquished in 2014 to focus solely on the overall oversight of the offense.
 Prior to his stint with the line, he spent his first four seasons as the special teams coordinator.

 He is also a certified strength and conditioning coach, and oversees the Green Terror’s physical training regimen and serves as the team’s recruiting coordinator.

-A four-year starter for the Green Terror, Bartolain was the CC’s Defensive Player of the Year in 2000.
+A four-year starter for the Green Terror, Bartolain was the CC’s Defensive Player of the Year as a linebacker in 2000.
 He was also a Hewlett-Packard All-America honorable mention selection that season.

 MD: Baltimore, Howard Counties; Baltimore City; MIAA